 we can do to speed up the process anyway.
 If you received an e-mail confirmation after submitting your data, it means that we have received it.

-Data that hasn't been added after two weeks has probably been rejected by our editors.
+Data that hasn't been added after several days has probably been rejected by our editors.
 There can be several reasons for this:

 The credit was submitted to the wrong filmography: For example we list only acting roles in the cast section of a title: other types of performance need to be added under the proper data section.
 For example: voice-overs, looping, ADR work, stand-ins, photo doubles and puppeteers generally belong to the other crew section; stunt performers and doubles belong to the stunts section; collective names (such as music bands and other group cast